 (b) The certificates representing the Common Stock and Warrants comprising the Directed Subscription Units shall be issued in such names as the Underwriter, in its capacity as dealer manager for the Directed Subscription Program, may request in writing upon at least 24 hours' prior notice to MEI, and shall be delivered by or on behalf of MEI to the Underwriter against payment to MEI by the Underwriter, in its capacity as dealer manager, of the funds tendered or to be tendered in connection with subscriptions to purchase Directed Subscription Units ("Subscription Funds"), less a selling fee payable to the Underwriter, in its capacity as dealer manager, equal to three percent (3%) of the Subscription Funds, by wire transfer of immediately available funds to such accounts as MEI shall designate in writing (with all costs and expenses incurred by the Underwriter in connection with such settlement in immediately available funds, including, but not limited to, interest or cost of funds and expenses, to be borne by MEI).
-In the event that there are closings under the Directed Subscription Program and in the Underwritten Offering, such closings shall occur concurrently on the Closing Date.
-In the event the Underwritten Offering is terminated for any reason and the Directed Subscription Program is not terminated, the closing of the sale and purchase of the Directed Subscription Units shall occur on the Closing Date.
+The closing of the sale and purchase of the Directed Subscription Units shall occur simultaneously with the Underwritten Offering Closing on the Closing Date.
 MEI shall make such certificates available for examination by the Underwriter and counsel for the Underwriter not less than one full business day prior to the Closing Date.